Certified Business Valuation for Divorce Cases

 Court-ready

 A valuation done for tax planning won't hold up under cross-examination.
 Opposing counsel and judges look closely at methodology, assumptions, and professional standards.
 We organize reports to handle close examination.
 If a case goes to trial, we can provide expert testimony.
-We make sure to focus on accurate business valuation for divorce cases.
+Our focus stays on accuracy, because that's what holds up when a case is contested.

 Business Types We Work With